What Should I Do Following a Construction Accident?

 - Take photographs of your injuries.
 This is especially important for bruises and abrasions which tend to heal relatively quickly.

 - Contact one of our experienced construction site accident lawyers.

-At the Law Offices of John Day, we have been helping construction site injury victims for more than 70 years.
+At The Law Offices of John Day, P.C. we have been helping construction site injury victims for more than 80 years.
 Our award-winning lawyers have helped our satisfied clients recover more than $100 million dollars in compensatory damages and punitive damages, and we would like to help you and your family too.
-Contact us online or call us at 615-742-4880 or toll-free at 866-812-8787.
+Contact us online or call us at 615-742-4880 or toll-free at 866.812.8787.
 We will sit down with you in a free, no-obligation consultation and answer your questions and explain your rights in clear terms.

 More Construction Accidents Information: